 Please note that certain licensees - such as holders of Performing Arts Facility licenses - may only provide alcohol before, during and after a performance.
-While such entities may seek self-certification, the limit of no more than 25 persons for a discrete event must also be followed and will likely be the determining factor in establishing maximum occupancy.
+While such entities may seek self-certification, the limit calculated using MOC for a discrete event must also be followed and will likely be the determining factor in establishing maximum occupancy.